Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Conclusion

 \section{Conclusion}

 This paper proposes a new analytical 3D mixed-size placement framework with full-scale GPU acceleration, leveraging dedicated density and wirelength algorithms, for heterogeneous face-to-face (F2F) bonded 3D ICs.
 Our customized density model and bistratal wirelength model, incorporating a novel 3D preconditioner, enable stable optimization for macros and standard cells in a 3D solution space.
 We further propose an MILP formulation for macro rotation to optimize the wirelength.
-Experimental results on ICCAD 2023 contest benchmarks demonstrate that our framework significantly surpasses the first-place winner by 5.9\% on the quality of results with {4.0}$\times$ runtime speedup.
+Experimental results on ICCAD 2023 contest benchmarks demonstrate that our framework significantly surpasses the first-place winner by 5.9\% on the quality of results with {4.0}$\times$ runtime speedup. { Additional experiments on modern RISC-V designs further validate the generalizability and superior performance of our framework. }

 { }

 We use notation $\prod_{\mathrm{cyc}}$ to represent multiplication over all three dimenstions, \emph{e.g.}, $\prod_{\mathrm{cyc}}f(x)=f(x)f(y)f(z)$ for any well-defined function $f$.
 Function $\mu(\cdot)$ is a measure defined for any measurable regions.
 In our three-dimensional regions, $\mu(\cdot)$ stands for the volume estimator $\vol(\cdot)$.
 To prove~\Cref{thm:basis-prefix-sum-3d}, we first present a lemma. \begin{mylemma} Denote $D^{(x,y,z)}=[x,d_x]\times[y,d_y]\times[z,d_z]$ for any $(x,y,z)\in \Omega$.
 Then $\varphi(\mathcal{A}^{(x,y,z)})_b=\frac{\mu(D^{(x,y,z)}\cap b)}{\mu(b)}$ holds for any bin $b\in B$. \end{mylemma} \begin{proof} The total number of bins is $|B|=N_xN_yN_z$.
 Consider the normalized coordinate $(\hat{x},\hat{y},\hat{z})=(\frac{x}{w_b},\frac{y}{h_b},\frac{z}{d_b})$ and arbitrary bin $b$ with index $(i,j,k)$.
 Clearly, we have $b=b_x\times b_y\times b_z$ where $b_x=[(i-1)w_b,iw_b]$, $b_y=[(j-1)h_b,jh_b]$ and $b_z=[(k-1)d_b,kd_b]$.
 Therefore, it must be true that